 - Run the following command to use Docker to create an enclave image:

-docker build -t deenclave/sdk-builder .After the command is run, an image named deenclave/sdk-builder is generated.
+docker build -t deenclave/sdk-builder .After the command is run, an image named deenclave/sdk-builder is created.
 You can use this image to build DE Enclave applications.
 Alibaba Cloud provides the following SDK examples for your reference.

 SDK example 1: Start a container to build an application

 Alibaba Cloud provides an SDK sample program in /opt/alibaba/teesdk/desdk/examples/SampleMath.
 This sample program receives two externally entered plane coordinate points, calculates the straight-line distance between the two points within the enclave, and sends the calculation results to the console.
-Perform the following operations.
+Perform the following operations: